 "The government entirely rejects the allegations.
 The question of Sushma ji's resignation does not arise...
 My entire sympathy is with Sushma ji.
 It (demand for her resignation) was only a pretext," he said.

-Jaitley accused the Congress of having run "a failed government, a corrupt government".
+Jaitley accused the Congress of having run "a failed government,

 "You want to sabotage the Indian growth story, go back on the Goods and Services Tax bill."